Taş Tepeler: Religion

 Reproduction of the central pillars of Enclosure D in Göbekli Tepe.
 Side-arms with terminal hands are engraved across the shaft, resting over a belt.

 "Totem head", with tentative reconstruction.
 Nevalı Çori (8400-8100 BCE).

 Many Taş Tepeler sites contain large stone buildings with the T-shaped obelisks characteristic of Göbekli Tepe.
 They are characterized by their monumentality, which sets them apart from earlier sedentary Pre-Pottery Neolithic archaeological sites such as Körtik Tepe, which is not included in the Taş Tepeler category.

-These buildings may been some of the earliest sanctuaries for ancestor cult.
+These buildings may have been some of the earliest sanctuaries for ancestor cult.
 They were furnished with T-shaped stelae, such as those of Gobekli Tepe, Karahan Tepe, or the rectangular stelae of Çayönü Tepe.
 These stelae are thought to have been symbolic images of men or gods.
 Several stelae had anthropomorphic reliefs, or even human heads, carved on them.
 These findings suggest stela worship, a form of cult which was prevalent in the Pre-Pottery Neolithic B period, and remained widespread in the Near-East until the 1st millennium BC.